istio/istio.io/content/docs/tutorial/run-bookinfo-with-kubernetes.md

     $ kubectl get pods
     {{< /text >}}

-1. Let's deploy a testing pod, [sleep](https://github.com/istio/istio/tree/master/samples/sleep), to use it for sending requests to our microservices:
+1. Deploy a testing pod, [sleep](https://github.com/istio/istio/tree/master/samples/sleep), to use it for sending requests to our microservices:

     {{< text bash >}}